No-Name-Yet-Exist/Conceptual-Topology/README.md

 # Commutative diagrams: The Relationship of words in category theory

 ### king - man + woman = queen
+This relationship can be expressed as the following semantic morphism diagram

 ```
         f
      K → Q